pnp/blog/content/post/how-to-change-the-background-color-of-cards-in-the-gallery-view/index.md

 1. Open the Gallery view in Microsoft Lists
 2. Click on the name of the view displayed on the command bar > Click **Format curret view**
 3. Click **Edit card**
-4. Check the columns you want to show on the card and uncheck the columns you do not want to show
+4. Sort and show/hide content
 5. Click **Advance mode**

     ![steps to open advance mode](./images/steps-to-open-advance-mode.png)